 Intended to prepare students for the AP examination, the course requires a depth and breadth of study designed to challenge students.
 The course material spans the time period from 1400 to the present in all parts of Continental Europe and Great Britain with careful examination of major political, social, economic, intellectual and religious trends.
 In addition to the discussion of content material, the mastery of analytical essay writing, the evaluation of primary source documents, historical research and daily student participation are emphasized.

 Prerequisite: Completion of grade 9 history requirement and departmental approval.
 UC approved.

-In grade 11, students satisfy their history requirement by taking U.S. History, Honors U.S. History or AP U.S. History.
+In grade 11, students satisfy their history requirement by taking regular, honors or AP U.S. History.